Hanna Malyshchyk

 At age category level, she won several medals, starting with a gold at the 2011 European Youth Olympic Festival.
 She progressed to junior gold at the 2013 European Athletics Junior Championships, then under-23 gold at the 2016 European Cup Winter Throwing.
 She represented Belarus at the 2016 European Athletics Championships.

+Malyshchyk is currently serving a two year suspension from competition for a doping violation due to expire in August 2025.